Osaou/http-feeds/README.md

 ```

 `PatientFeedConsumer` is defined here as a regular Spring bean, so all the normal injection mechanics (@Autowired, @Inject, constructor injection, etc) work just as expected.
-Any and all "magic" setup via the http-feeds-spring-boot-starter dependency is done via `BeanFactoryPostProcessor`, and will not interfere with other dependencies.
+Any and all "magic" setup via the http-feeds-spring-boot-starter dependency is done via `BeanFactoryPostProcessor`, and should not interfere with other dependencies.

-Event types accepted here for the handlers must have class names that match the cloud events' `type` property, from the (producer) HTTP Feed, and be serializable from their data portion (setter with matching name or constructor with matching parameter).
+Event types accepted here for the handlers must have class names that match the cloud events' `type` properties, from the (producer) HTTP Feed, and be serializable from their data portion (setter with matching name or constructor with matching parameter list).
 So e.g. any of the following:
 ```java
 record PatientAdded(String id) { }